anthonychu/hackthenorth-ml-workshop/README.md

 1. Next we'll upload our model.
 Click the *Upload* button and upload the model (`model.pb` and `labels.txt`) to the same folder as the new notebook.

+    > If you did not build your own model, you can use the [pre-built model here](model/).

 1. Click on the notebook to open it.
 Wait for the kernel to be ready.
 If prompted, select *Python 3.6*.

 1. Test that everything is working by checking the version of TensorFlow that is in the environment.
 Enter the following code into the first cell.